-To help you fill that empty travel deprived hole in your heart I'd like to share with you my favourite travel movies.
-If we can't travel ourselves then we can at least piggyback off someone else's adventures, right?
+To help you fill that empty travel deprived hole in your heart if you are unable to travel we would like to share with you our favourite travel movies.
+If we can’t travel ourselves then we can at least piggyback off someone else’s adventures, right?

 Into the Wild